Course Catalog

 ENG-106 Composition II 3

-EDU-245 Exceptional Learner 3
+EDU-245 Exceptional Learners 3

 ZZZ-HUM Humanities Course 3

-Take course totaling 3 credits
+Take one of these courses totaling 3 credits

 TOTAL CREDITS 15